Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: FULLY ASYMMETRIC CASE: , Fully asymmetric case: q+ != q-, D+ != D-

 \subsection{Linear regime}

-In the linear regime, the Poisson-Nernst-Planck equations can in principle be solved analytically in the Laplace domain, as done for the fully symmetric case \cite{Bazant2004,Janssen2018,phd}.
-Since \Eqsref{eq:PNP} are coupled PDEs, two successive nontrivial diagonalisations, one in the time domain and one in the Laplace domain are needed, leading to solvable uncoupled equations for linear combinations of the ion densities.
-The first transformation allows to diagonalize drift currents.
+We finally consider the fully asymmetric case, with ions of different valences $q_+\neq q_-$ and diffusivities $D_+ \neq D_-$.
+In the linear regime, we solve the Poisson-Nernst-Planck equations analytically in the Laplace domain, as done for the fully symmetric case \cite{Bazant2004,Janssen2018,phd}.
+Since \Eqsref{eq:PNP} and \eqref{eq:poisson} are coupled PDEs, two successive nontrivial diagonalisations, one in the time domain and one in the Laplace domain are needed, leading to solvable uncoupled equations for linear combinations of the ion densities.
+In summary, the first transformation aims to diagonalize drift currents.
 After passing to the Laplace domain and diagonalising a second time, the diffusion equation in space can be solved.
-Once time and space derivatives do not appear anymore, a cumbersome calculation brings one back to the original basis $\{\widehat{n}_+(z,s),\widehat{n}_-(z,s)\}$ (Laplace transforms of the ion densities) and boundary conditions can be imposed (potential at the electrodes, no flux through the electrodes, electroneutrality).
+Once time and space derivatives do not appear anymore, a cumbersome calculation leads back to the original basis $\{\widehat{n}_+(z,s),\widehat{n}_-(z,s)\}$ (Laplace transforms of the ion densities) and boundary conditions can be imposed (potential at the electrodes, no flux through the electrodes, electroneutrality).
+As in the symmetric case, the modes characterizing the linear response can also be considered in the frequency-domain via the impedance of the cell (see \textit{e.g.}~\cite{Lelidis2005,Barbero2007,Chassagne2016,Antonova2020} for partially asymmetric electrolytes with opposite valencies but unequal diffusivities).

 The non-zero poles of these functions represent the relaxation rates of the system and can be analyzed numerically.
 In the following, we take as reference $\hrho(-L,s)$, the Laplace transform of the charge density at contact $\rho(-L,t)$.
-This quantity depends on $\epsilon$, on the valences, and on the additional dimensionless parameter:
+This quantity depends on $\epsilon$, on the valences, and on the additional dimensionless parameter

 We assume here that the positive species is the slower one, so that $\delta\leq1$.
 A numerical analysis of $\hrho$ reveals, for any $\delta<1$, the presence of new poles that did not exist in the case $\delta=1$.